Cannabis Ready to “Man Down” For Prostate Cancer

 That’s where cannabis comes in.

 When it comes to prostate cancer, however, less manliness is exactly what patients need.
-When androgens are rendered less effective by cannabis, the cancer’s growth rate slows down.
+When cannabis renders androgens less effective, the cancer growth rate slows.
 That’s vital because prostate cancer has a habit of metastasizing in the bones, where it can become a death sentence.

 So decreasing the male hormones is a good first step toward fighting prostate cancer.
 But it’s far from the only way that cannabis can lend a hand.